AdguardTeam/AdguardKnowledgeBase/02.windows/04.solving-problems/09.common-installer-errors/docs.en.md

     4) Press  **Win + R**, type and enter "***msiexec /unregister*** and hit **Enter**.
     5) Press  **Win + R** again, type and enter "***msiexec /regserver*** and hit **Enter**

 - Reboot the PC and start the installation all over again.
-Sometiemes that's enough to fix the problem.
+Sometimes that's enough to fix the problem.

 <a id="error-1602"></a>
 ### Error 1602: Canceled by user